 Childhood is the most vulnerable stage in development.
 If a child tends to be shy, keeps to himself, is notably smaller in size compared to their friends, or exhibit traits that fall to the autistic spectrum, it increases the vulnerability of becoming a target by aggressive children.
 A bullying incident may affect a child’s vulnerable mental health.
+According to Kristen Fuller, M.D., clinical health writer, “Bullying is more than name-calling on the playground; it is a form of verbal, physical, and emotional abuse that can lead to the development of mental health disorders such as depression and anxiety as well as behavioral disorders.”
 In the long run, it will risk with him or her falling into depression and obviously, lacking self-esteem.
 Parents, family, and teachers should be aware that despite the isolated case of bullying, a child may carry this pain as he or she grows up.

 What Can A Parent Do?